Mexican Casserole Recipe | Pork & Beans with Bacon, Molasses & Tabasco

 Ingredients

-3. In a 1-quart baking dish, combine pork and beans, cooked vegetables, bacon, ketchup, brown sugar, molasses, and Tabasco.
+2. Combine: In a 1-quart baking dish, mix beans, cooked vegetables, bacon, ketchup, sugars, molasses, and Tabasco.

 Mexican Casserole FAQ